Fatimaxox/Dental-Dieases-Detection-Expert-System/README.md

 5. Gingivitis or Periodontitis.
 6. Oral cancer.

-For more information, please visit the URL websites! :)
+For more information, please visit our project website at [https://www.tima-prot.com/project-denta](#).